 How Much Does My Credit Score Affect My Premium?

 Determining how much your credit score affects your premium is less straightforward.
-The extent to which your car insurance rate is impacted by your credit score depends on a few factors, including:

 How Do I Know if My Insurer Is Using My Credit Score to Calculate My Rate?